giantswarm/kong-app/README.md

 ## Configuration

-A basic installation of *Kong for Kubernetes* will work out of the box without any custom values.
+This Chart is configured to deploy *Kong Enterprise*.
+For instructions on how to deploy Kong Enterprise please read [Kong Enterprise](#kong-enterprise).

-In case you want to supply a set of custom configuration options, only include configuation you want to change. **DO NOT** copy the whole `values.yaml` file.
+When supplying a set of custom configuration options, only include configuation you want to change. **DO NOT** copy the whole `values.yaml` file.

 For detailed explanations of configuration options, please refer to the [list of configuration options](https://github.com/giantswarm/kong-app/blob/master/helm/kong-app/README.md#configuration) and also the [`values.yaml` file](https://github.com/giantswarm/kong-app/blob/master/helm/kong-app/values.yaml)